Keep the Road Code Pledge

 With advancements in mobile technology and increasing reliance on and heavy use of smart phones, distracted driving is intensifying.
 The National Highway Traffic Safety Administration found that fatalities from distraction-affected crashes increased by nearly 9% from 2014 to 2015.
 3,477 people were killed and 391,000 injured in distracted driving accidents in 2015 alone, making it the highest year for distracted driving fatalities on record.
 In addition to the tragedy of distracted driving fatalities, the increase in accidents equates to higher insurance costs.
 The higher the accident rate, the more claims insurers have to pay.
 Insurers in turn transfer these costs to customers in the form of higher premiums, often based on information about traffic violations and accidents from driving records.
 Nationally, auto insurance premiums have increased 16% since 2011, correlating with the increase in distracted driving accidents.

 Status: Many states have already taken action to stop distracted driving.
-According to the Governors Highway Safety Association, 47 states ban text messaging for drivers.
-38 states ban all cell phone use by novice drivers while 15 prohibit all drivers from using hand-held devices while driving.
+According to the Governors Highway Safety Association, 48 states ban text messaging for drivers.
+39 states and the District of Columbia ban all cell phone use by novice drivers while 18 prohibit all drivers from using hand-held devices while driving.
 Beginning in 2017, Texas requires all new drivers over the age of 18 to a course on distracted driving supplied by the Texas Department of Public Safety.

 Additionally, for companies whose employees drive as part of their regular duties, distracted driving can be an extra liability to consider.
 According to the National Safety Council, many companies have been found liable for millions of dollars when their employees have caused distracted driving accidents while on the clock.
 To reduce these liabilities, employers may consider adopting cell phone policies or installing apps to block the use of company devices while driving.